 Thurrock Council supports through financial contribution three local bus services within the borough.
 These services, tendered by the council in 2019 are funded through a corporate budget.
-The services are operated by the bus operator NIBS on a three-year contract, which concluded in March 2022, with an option to extend by up to a further two years.
-Due to uncertainty in the market, and the impacts of the pandemic, a twelve-month extension has been implemented.
+The services are operated by the bus operator NIBS and Stephensons of Essex on a three-year contract, which concluded in March 2022, with an option to extend by up to a further two years.

+Due to uncertainty in the market, and the impacts of the pandemic, a twelve-month extension was implemented for the year to March 2023.
 The tendered cost of these services was approximately £452,000 per annum, but due to cost pressures, has risen significantly this year.
-With the receipt of a grants from the Department for Transport, and increased fare revenues, the projected liability for this year is £18, 565.13 which will form a corporate budgetary pressure on the council.
-If these services were to be extended by a further year, there is expected to be a further cost increase of 6%-18%, a budgetary pressure of between £150,000 - £200,000 for the year 2023/24.
+With the receipt of a grants from the Department for Transport, and increased fare revenues, the projected additional liability for this year is £14,611.25 which will form a corporate budgetary pressure on the council.

+If these services were to be extended by a further year, there is expected to be a further cost increase of 8%-16%, and a budgetary pressure of between £150,000 - £200,000 for the year 2023/24.

-This report presents the outcome of bus patronage data and a twelve-week consultation regarding these supported services to help enable decision makers to determine if these services present value for money.
-Members are asked to review these finding to help support Cabinet in their decision making.
+This report presents an analysis of bus patronage data and a twelve-week consultation regarding these supported services to help enable decision makers to determine if these services present value for money.
+Cabinet is asked to review these findings to help support in their decision making.